ysyk2021/the-productive-nonfiction-writer-techniques-for-writing-faster-and-better-books/src/chapter-5-3.md

-Chapter 5: Developing a Writing Routine: Case Studies on Individuals Who Developed a Strong Writing Routine
+Case Studies on Individuals Who Developed a Strong Writing Routine
 ===========================================================================================================

 Developing a writing routine is an essential component of becoming a productive nonfiction writer.
 In this chapter, we will explore case studies on individuals who have developed strong writing routines.